NatashaLeah36/KPA-Enterprise-Network-Architecture/README.md

 # KPA-Enterprise-Network-Architecture
-KPA Network Design Project – topology, configurations, and security strategies for an optimized port authority network.
+A comprehensive network design project for Kenya Ports Authority (KPA), covering network topology, hardware and software configuration, security measures, and optimization strategies for high performance and reliability.